These prayers and readings may help you reflect on the day that Jesus was betrayed, arrested, quickly tried and convicted, then crucified and buried.

 who now lives with you and the Holy Spirit,

 one God, now and forever and ever.
 Amen!

 In these two chapters, John summarizes

 Some cultures consider a rooster to be a Christian symbol.

-How have you responded when “the rooster” called for you?
+How have you responded when “the rooster” crowed for you?